 Jeffrey City is a tiny town located in the state of Wyoming.
 With a population of 47 people and just one neighborhood, Jeffrey City is the 71st largest community in Wyoming.

-Because occupations involving physical labor dominate the local economy, Jeffrey City is generally considered to be a blue-collar town.
-0.00% of the Jeffrey City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Jeffrey City is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jeffrey City is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Jeffrey City who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Jeffrey City’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Jeffrey City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Jeffrey City doesn't have a public transportation system that people use for their commute.

 In terms of college education, Jeffrey City ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.